-As of September 30, 2006, we held 59 patents worldwide.
+As of December 31, 2006, we held 60 patents worldwide.
 We intend to continue to file patent applications when appropriate.
 The process of seeking patent protection may take a long time and be expensive.
 We cannot assure you that patents will be issued from pending or future applications or that, if patents are issued, they will not be challenged, invalidated or circumvented or that the rights granted under the patents will provide us with meaningful protection or any commercial advantage.
-In addition, we cannot assure you that other countries in which we market our services and products will protect our intellectual property rights to the same extent as the United States.
-Further, we cannot assure you that we will at all times enforce our patents or other intellectual property rights or that courts will uphold our intellectual property rights, or enforce the contractual arrangements that we have entered into to protect our proprietary technology, which could reduce our opportunities to generate revenues.
+In addition, we cannot assure you that other countries in which we market our services and products will protect our intellectual property rights or that courts will uphold our intellectual property rights, or enforce the contractual arrangements that we have entered into to protect our proprietary technology, which could reduce our opportunities to generate revenues.